utsavkarkee/photosync/docs/docs/install/truenas.md

 ### Storage Settings

-You can install Immich using the default setting **ixVolume (dataset created automatically by the system)** or use the host path option with datasets [created before installing the app](#first-steps).
+You can install  Photosync  using the default setting **ixVolume (dataset created automatically by the system)** or use the host path option with datasets [created before installing the app](#first-steps).

 <img
 src={require('./img/truenas07.png').default}